 Other risk factors for cancer, however, can’t be mitigated by your lifestyle choices.
-Factors such as your age and family history — as well as exposure to certain viruses, ionizing radiation and various chemicals — are unavoidable.
-If one or more of these known risk factors apply to you, you owe it to yourself take advantage of early screening and detection.
+Factors such as your age and family history — as well as exposure to certain viruses, ionizing radiation, and various chemicals — are unavoidable.
+If one or more of these known risk factors apply to you, you owe it to yourself to take advantage of early screening and detection.
 Cancer screening in New York City is still the best tool to prevent the disease.
-Dr. Shawn Khodadadian offers these screening procedure.
+Our gastroenterologists (often misspelled as gastroentologists) offer the following procedures:

 Colon cancer is the third leading cause of cancer-related deaths.
 It’s also one of the most preventable.
-Dr. Khodadadian uses a colonoscopy to detect polyps in your colon.
+Our doctors utilize colonoscopy to detect polyps in your colon.
 Because colorectal cancer can begin in polyps, removing them is a first step toward preventing the deadly disease.
 A laboratory test can determine if they are cancerous.

 Catching the small growths in your colon is the result of regular colorectal cancer screening.
-This is a powerful weapon for preventing colorectal cancer, and it’s one reason that colon cancer deaths have been declining for the last 20 years.
-A screening colonoscopy is recommended at the age of 50 and even earlier in some groups such as African Americans (age 45) even if you don’t show any symptoms.
+This screening is a powerful weapon for preventing colorectal cancer, and it’s one reason that colon cancer deaths have been declining for the last 20 years.
+We recommend screening colonoscopy for people aged 45 and even those younger if they’re in high-risk groups and even if they don’t show any symptoms.

 Men are three times more likely to develop this type of cancer than women.
-Those with gastroesophageal reflex disease, or GERD, and Barrett’s esophagus are even more at risk.
+Those with gastroesophageal reflux disease, or GERD, and Barrett’s esophagus are even more at risk.

-Esophageal cancer in Manhattan occurs in two main forms: squamous cell carcinoma and adenocarcinoma.
+Esophageal cancer occurs in two main forms: squamous cell carcinoma and adenocarcinoma.
 Both types appear in the 10-to-13-inch tube that runs from your throat to your stomach.
-Dr. Khodadadian visually inspects the lining of your esophagus and collects tissue samples that he sends to the laboratory.
+Our doctor visually inspects the lining of your esophagus and collects tissue samples that he sends to the laboratory.

-If you are over 50 or have a family history of cancer, come in for a simple cancer screening in New York City.
+If you are over 45, have a family history of cancer, or are in other high-risk groups, come in for a simple cancer screening in New York City.
 A colonoscopy or upper endoscopy takes no more than a couple of hours.
 With proper sedation, both are painless, and you’ll return to your daily activities quickly.
 Contact us today; these tests can save your life.